it490-wizards/deployment-system/README.md

 composer install
 ```

-Run `configure.sh` to automatically configure RabbitMQ.
-This script will create a new user and virtual host for the deployment server.
-You must choose a username and password for this user.
+Run [`configure.sh`](server/configure.sh) to automatically configure RabbitMQ and MySQL.
+You will be prompted to choose a username and password.
+The configuration will be written to `config.ini`.